 - Standard winter hiking kit and clothing

-Step 1: Choose Your Shoes
+1: Choose Your Shoes

+Your first time out on the trails in deep powder will need some great gear.
 Snowshoes come in three types: recreational, racing, and backcountry snowshoes.

 - Recreational Snowshoe – Ideal for beginners and travel on relatively flat terrain.

 - Racing Snowshoe – Narrower and more lightweight than both recreational and backcountry snowshoes.
 Often less durable and supportive.

 - Backcountry Snowshoe – Have a wider surface area to support more weight and often lateral, perimeter crampon teeth to aid traction and grip in soft snow.

 For a beginner snowshoer, either recreational or backcountry models are best suited.
 Both of these snowshoe types are more robust and have larger surface areas that provide better flotation (ability to support weight).
 Once you’ve mastered the technique, lighter racing models become an option.

 Choosing well-fitting snowshoes is critical to being able to travel safely and comfortably in a powdery white rolling terrain.

 Snowshoes are sold with maximum recommended weights for the user plus gear.
 We recommend erring on the safe side by choosing a pair with a max recommended weight that leaves a buffer of at least ten pounds.